timchenggu123/FlashMemorizeDroid/README.md

 The are a couple ways you can get your deck file onto your phone.

 The simplest way is to connect your phone via usb, then drag the file into a folder of your choice on your phone.
-(If you have pictures inlcuded in the deck, make sure to also put them *under the same directory* as the .txt file)
+(If you have pictures included in the deck, make sure to also put them *under the same directory* as the .txt file)

 Alternatively, you could also upload the file into google drive. **Note: The Google Drive works with the default android file manager.
 If your phone uses a custome file manager, this might not work.
 Moreover, Google Drive methdod does not support pictures.**